 Assistant Professor of Applied Linguistics

-Department of Christian Ministry
+Faculty of Christian Ministry

 David started his teaching career over twenty years ago, teaching English in a German school.
 Between 1989 and 1997, David taught English and ministered in four different colleges and universities in China, met his Canadian wife, and completed his MEd in TESOL at the University of Manchester in the UK.
 In 2010, he completed his PhD in English Language Teaching and Applied Linguistics at the University of Warwick in the UK.